Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Opponent Indifference

-Thus, over $(A,B)$, $K(x, y)$ depends only on its first input.
-Since additionally $K$ is symmetric in its two parameters, it must in fact be constant over $(A,B)$. \end{proof} We comment that the nontriviality hypothesis in this lemma is necessary, since otherwise $K(x,y)$ can be essentially any symmetric function over $(A,B)$ and the expected gain will still be $0$.
+The previous two equations imply that $a=b$, and thus $K(x,y) = K(x,z) = K(x,x)$ by Lemma \ref{op-trivial-cond-constant}. \end{proof} We comment that the nontriviality hypothesis in the previous lemmas is indeed necessary, since otherwise $K(x,y)$ can be essentially any symmetric function over $(A,B)$ and the expected gain will still be $0$.

 \begin{lemma} If a rating system $(\sigma, \alpha)$ is opponent indifferent over $(A,B)$, then

 for all $x,y,z \in (A,B)$. \end{lemma} \begin{proof} If the system is trivial over $(A,B)$ then the lemma holds immediately, so assume nontriviality.
 From the definition of opponent indifference the expected gain only depends on a player's current rating and true rating, $x$ and $x^*$, so long as all ratings are within the interval $(A,B)$.
 So we have: